cmrakovcic/score-bat/README.md

 # ScoreBat

-    These Ruby Gems provide a CLI to view videos and highlights from a number of football leagues and tournaments including the Premier League, Champions League, La Liga, Serie A, Europa League and many more.
+    The Score Bat CLI provides videos and highlights from a number of football leagues and tournaments including the Premier League, Champions League, La Liga, Serie A, Europa League and many more.
 ## Installation

     $ bundle install